Diliano/bank-tech-test/README.md

    const myAccount = new Account();
    ```

-3. Add deposits and withdrawals to your account using the `deposit` and `withdraw` methods:
+3. Add deposits and withdrawals to your account using the `deposit` and `withdraw` methods, for example:

    ```javascript
    myAccount.deposit(500);